nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_diaryentry.md

   </tr>
 </table>

-A reference to the consultation from which the diary entry originates, that is, the consultation which the diary entry was created within.
+A reference to the consultation from which the diary entry originates - that is, the consultation which the diary entry was created within.

 ### occurence